II: Reading Data & IPEDS

 1. Hadley Wickham’s script numbering corresponding to the order of the lessons

-2. set, wrangle, viz, quarto, or pro indicate which group of lessons it belongs to (it helps me automatically create the groups on the website sidebar)
+2. set, wrangle, viz, quarto, or pro indicate which group of lessons it belongs to

 3. Anything else is just descriptive, roman numerals for the lesson series, or a descriptive word